 Training the Male Cockapoo

-Although the male cockapoo tends to mature a lot slower than the females, they are more obedient and free-spirited which makes them much easier to train.
-The males tend to have a laid-back demeanor and carefree attitudes training can be less tricky.
+Although the male Cockapoo tends to mature a lot slower than the females, they are more obedient and free-spirited, making them much easier to train.
+The males tend to have a laid-back demeanor, and carefree attitudes training can be less tricky.

 Training the Female Cockapoos

 The female Cockapoo is usually more independent and dominant.
-They can be a little more on the stubborn side and it can be difficult getting them to do what you ask if they aren’t in the mood.
+They can be a little more stubborn, and it can be difficult to get them to do what you ask if they aren’t in the mood.
 Training may be a little harder for females.

 Want To Train Your Cockapoo With Peace Of Mind?

 If you haven’t trained your Cockapoo properly, then this is the perfect time to start.
 Whatever bad behavior your shepherd has, whether it’s barking at night or other bad behaviors, using the right training program is the key to having an obedient and happy pup.